FreeFem/FreeFem-doc/docs/examples/index.md

 	}
 	return 1;
 }
-//Function spliting a vector from the search space and fills
+// Splits a vector from the search space and fills
-//two finite element functions with it func int SSPToFEF(real[int] &fef1,real[int] &fef2,real[int] &ssp) {
+// two finite element functions with it func int SSPToFEF(real[int] &fef1,real[int] &fef2,real[int] &ssp)
+{
 	int kX=0;